tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 If the numbers line up pretty closely between Branch and Facebook, then it's possible the Facebook numbers are slightly more recent.
 The Facebook Insights API refreshes every 15 minutes.
 Branch tries to pull updated numbers as often as possible.

 If the numbers do not line up closely, but you recently started a new campaign, it may be that Branch has not yet pulled in data for that campaign.
 The numbers should line up much more closely within an hour.
+If they do not, then please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and put "Facebook MMP + Click Dicrepancies" in the subject.
+Please include:

+* Branch app id
+* Facebook ad account id
+* One Facebook campaign name for which you have clicks and installs
+* Date range
+* For every day in date range, the number of clicks Facebook is reporting for this campaign - include both a table and a screenshot
+* For every day in date range, the number of installs Facebook is reporting for this campaign - include both a table and a screenshot

 *If you are looking at impressions/clicks for a past day:*

 When you initially enable the Facebook integration, then visit the [Ads Analytics](https://dashboard.branch.io/ads/analytics){:target="\_blank"} page, Branch will start fetching impressions and clicks for the most recent several days.
 If you go back beyond 7 days, we may not have impressions and click data.
-If you need this data, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + loading old data" in the subject.
+If you need this data, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + Loading Old Clicks" in the subject.
+Please include:

+* Branch app id
+* Facebook ad account id
+* One Facebook campaign name for which you have clicks and installs
+* Date range

 #### Discrepancies with Installs, Opens and Conversion Events